 What is Accessibility?

-There are millions of people around the world who cannot simply pick up a traditional printed book or a newspaper and access the information it holds.
-Among them are children who are born blind, adults who have lost their sight, people who are physically unable to turn a page and individuals with learning disorders, like dyslexia.
-To empower these individuals to overcome the challenges they face in accessing information critical to their lives, we must deliver information in a variety of formats that meet a range of needs.
+There are millions of people around the world who cannot pick up a traditional printed book or a newspaper and access the information it holds.
+Among them are children who are born blind, adults who have lost their sight, people who are physically unable to turn a page, and individuals with learning disorders, like dyslexia.
+To empower these individuals to overcome the challenges they face in accessing information essential to their lives, we must deliver information in a variety of formats that meets a range of needs.

-We also all differ in the ways in which we learn.
-Some individuals may grasp information more efficiently through visual or auditory means rather than printed text.
-Information that is accessible to people in many ways not only benefits individuals with physical, sensory and perceptual disabilities—it is also often easier for many others to use and understand.
-There is not one format that is optimal for all, so making information more accessible can benefit everyone.
+People differ in the ways in which they learn.
+Some individuals grasp information more efficiently through visual or auditory means rather than printed text.
+Information that is accessible to people in many ways not only benefits individuals with physical, sensory and perceptual disabilities—it is also easier for many others to use and understand.
+There is not one format that is optimal for all, so making information accessible benefits everyone.

 What is Web Accessibility?

-On the World Wide Web, accessibility means providing electronic information in ways that make it possible for everyone, including people with disabilities, to perceive, understand, navigate and interact with it.
-To that end, various Web design standards and guidelines have been developed so that users who access the web with various types of assistive technology can do so easily and effectively.
-Here, again, the accommodations of accessible Web design benefit all users, not just individuals with disabilities.
-Accessible Web pages are often easier to read, navigate and find via Internet searches.
+On the World Wide Web, accessibility means providing electronic information in ways that make it possible for everyone, including people with disabilities, to perceive, understand, navigate, and interact with the content.
+Various web design standards and guidelines exist so users who access the web with various types of assistive technology can do so easily and effectively.
+Here, again, the accommodations of accessible web design benefit all users, as accessible web pages are often easier to read, navigate and find via Internet searches.

 Benetech’s Commitment to Web Accessibility